Quite a bit, actually. :)

 Once all is said and done, you should have two (at least) policies configured for your API.
 It might look something like this in the UI:

 If you follow those steps, everything should work out alright for you!
 The Authorization Policy is capable of being quite fine-grained.
 You can configure role based access via custom resource location regular expressions and HTTP verb(s).
-If all you want is a global required role to access your API, that’s easy too:
+If all you want is a globally required role to access your API, that’s easy too:

 Good luck and come find us on the mailing list or IRC if you have any trouble!